Javi-Gallego/FSD_Proyecto2/README.md

 # Interactive TV :tv:

-Welcome to the 1st project for the GeeksHubs Academy.
-It consists of a little web of a restaurant in which we can see their food and get in contact with them.
-The office is a real restaurant in Calicanto.
+Welcome to the 2nd project for the GeeksHubs Academy.
+It consists on an interactive TV.
+Once you switch on the TV you can change channels, turn up/down volume or add a parental control.

 ## Table of Contents 🗂️